kjosib/sophie/docs/learn.rst

 Turtle Graphics
 ----------------

-Sophie has Turtle-graphics!
+**Sophie** has Turtle-graphics!

 When I was a little kid, one fun thing to do in the school computer lab was to write short Logo programs to make intricate designs with its distinctive turtle-graphics feature.
 This was secretly also a nice introduction to several important aspects of the art of computer programming, but we kids were all having way too much fun to notice.
 (Perhaps we might have learned more with more structure?)

-In this early revision of **Sophie**, turtle graphics are available with no special effort.
+In this early revision of **Sophie**, turtle graphics are available with no great effort.
+The one genuinely new concept is an ``import:`` section.
+For now, just follow along.

 Case Study: Simple Designs ............................